zcattacz/PJON_wiki/Home.md

   bus.receive(1000);
 };
 ```
 On the receiver side is declared a receiver function that is called when a packet for the device is received.
-In this case, the function checks if the received character is "B" and if so, starts blinks the LED connected to pin 13.
+In this case, the function checks if the received character is "B" and if so, blinks the LED connected to pin 13.
 You should see the receiver device blinking every second.